1. Astronomical SNR Calculator

-This tool estimates the Signal to Noise Ratio (SNR) for aperture photometry of a point source.
+This form estimates the Signal to Noise Ratio (SNR) for aperture photometry of a point source.
 The SNR is calculated for a V band observation using the properties of the sensor (CCD), instrument (telescope and filter), and the observation itself.
 Use this calculator to plan observations by estimating the effect of exposure time and other parameters.
 You also can work backward to determine what combination of parameters gives a target SNR.

-This tool calculates the Magnitude Error or Signal to Noise Ratio (SNR) as a function of radius for aperture photometry of a point source.
+This form calculates the Magnitude Error or Signal to Noise Ratio (SNR) as a function of radius for aperture photometry of a point source.
 Use it for estimating the optimal measuring aperture radius or estimating the loss of precision from using a non-optimal aperture radius.
 This tool calculates results for a single aperture but makes a plot over a range of aperture radius.